 #3.
 Neck dysfunction

 Even if you aren’t feeling any neck pain or discomfort, you may have an underlying neck issue that is affecting your shoulder strength or mobility.
 The nerves that go out to the shoulder and then the arms, stem from in between each of the neck bones.
 From computer posture, stress, repetitive movements, or previous injuries, the joints and muscles in your neck can get restricted and limit your movement and function.
 If you try several things to get out of that shoulder pain you’re feeling with downward dog, and it’s still bothering you, I’d recommend a check-up with a chiropractor to make sure the issue isn’t coming from upstream.
-And a sports chiropractor will also be able to diagnose whether you have a similiar issue happening in your shoulder itself.
+And a sports chiropractor will also be able to diagnose whether you have a similar issue happening in your shoulder itself.
 The shoulder is a pretty complex set of muscles and other tissues and tightness in one or more of the muscles can really throw the biomechanics out of whack.
 Manual therapy treatments on those structures can help a lot at restoring mobility and function.